riteshekbote/contract_exchange/README.md

-# contract_exchange
+# contract_exchange.py

-Secure contract signing using Python
+A secure contract exchange protocol using Python and cryptography.